williamouyang/okta.github.io/docs/endpoints/events.md

 ## Overview

-The Event API provides read access to your organization's system log.
+The Okta Event API provides read access to your organization's system log.
 The API is intended to export event data as a batch job from your organization to another system for reporting or analysis.